Keyboard shortcuts

 }

-This is essentially boilerplate for a CLI we can use to run the binding generation and type generation.
-But it's also a place where you can customize how they work if you have some more advanced needs.
+This is essentially boilerplate for a CLI we can use to run type generation.
+But it's also a place where you can customize type generation if you have more advanced needs.

-It uses the facet based type generation from crux_core to scan the App for types which will cross the FFI boundary, collect them and then, depending on what language should be generated builds the code for it and places it into a specified output_dir directory.
+It uses the Facet-based type generation from crux_core to scan the App for types that cross the FFI boundary, collect them, and write the requested language output into the specified output_dir directory.

 We will call this CLI from the shell projects shortly.